 In L'viv we enjoy two full days with highlights including a walking tour of city sites, Lviv Art Gallery, visits to the Shevchenkivsky Hay (the Shvevchenko Park open air museum), the "Golden Horseshoe of Lviv," and a number of the nearby charming small towns.
 Evening flight to Kyiv (Kiev)

 Day 11-12: Kyiv

 Full day tour of Kyiv where historical architecture abounds.
-Guided visitations to churches, monasteries and an excursion to the open-air Ukrainian Museum of Folk Architecture and Rural Life in the village Pyrohiv.
+Guided visits to churches, monasteries and an excursion to the open-air Ukrainian Museum of Folk Architecture and Rural Life in the village Pyrohiv.

-We will depart early for the 475 km drive to Odessa.
-We shall stop in Uman and enjoy a refreshing time at the beautiful Sofiyivsky Park.
+We depart early for the 475 km drive to Odessa and stop to enjoy a refreshing time at the beautiful Sofiyivsky Park.
 Afterwards we drive through the Jewish neighborhood and make a brief stop at the Jewish Center and site of Rebbe Nachman's grave, a pilgrimage since 1811.

 The evening is free for independent exploration.
 Take the opportunity to check out the extravagant 18th c.
 Paccazh corridor with a vaulted glass roof.

 En-route to Chisinau we visit Tiraspol, Transnistria, at the present moment the administrative center of the self proclaimed Transnistria (Moldova).
 Feel the atmosphere of this disputed territory which always has been a battlefield between the major powers of the region.
 Interesting architectural history includes the buildings of the Soviets, the monument of Suvorov and the Central Plaza.

 Day 17: Chisinau & Milesti Mici Wine Cellar